Overview

 Who performs the test?

 A radiology technologist will perform the test in the CT suite of the Radiology department of the hospital, or at an outpatient imaging center.
-The radiologist will review the images and report their findings.

 How should I prepare for the test?